-When a capital asset is installed, the cost of materials and labor to install that asset increases 8 9 the gross plant balance on the utility's balance sheet upon placing the asset in-service.
-To recognize the periodic cost of this asset over time, the asset is depreciated over an average 10 useful life as approved by the utility's regulator and periodically updated through 11 depreciation life studies.
-The periodic cost charged or debited to the income statement is 12 recorded as "depreciation expense" with an offsetting credit to the accumulated depreciation 13 reserve.
-The accumulated depreciation reserve is reported as a contra asset (or offset) to the 14 15 asset balances on the Company's balance sheet, and subtracted from gross PPE for calculation of rate base in rate proceedings.
-16
+5 When a capital asset is installed, the cost of materials and labor to install that asset increases the gross plant balance on the utility's balance sheet upon placing the asset in-service.
+To 6 7 recognize the periodic cost of this asset over time, the asset is depreciated over an average 8 useful life as approved by the utility's regulator and periodically updated through depreciation 9 life studies.
+The periodic cost charged or debited to the income statement is recorded as "depreciation expense" with an offsetting credit to the accumulated depreciation reserve.
+The 10 11 accumulated depreciation reserve is reported as a contra asset (or offset) to the asset balances on the Company's balance sheet, and subtracted from gross PPE for calculation of rate base in 12 rate proceedings.
+13

-When utility assets are replaced and retired from service in the normal course of business, the accounting entry removes the original cost from both the gross plant balance and the accumulated depreciation balance.
-This regulatory accounting structure recognizes that net plant, as a component of rate base, should reflect the full value of the asset, allowing the Company to get full recovery of its capital investment.
-The accumulated depreciation reserve, which has been charged for the gross or original cost, is evaluated periodically as part of a depreciation study, which serves to re-set the useful service life of the asset class taken as a whole.
+When utility assets are replaced and retired from service in the normal course of 14 business, the accounting entry removes the original cost from both the gross plant balance and 15 the accumulated depreciation balance.
+This regulatory accounting structure recognizes that 16 net plant, as a component of rate base, should reflect the full value of the asset, allowing the 17 Company to get full recovery of its capital investment.
+The accumulated depreciation reserve, 18 which has been charged for the gross or original cost, is evaluated periodically as part of a 19 depreciation study, which serves to re-set the useful service life of the asset class taken as a 20 21 whole.

-Q. Please explain the accounting impact for atypical mass retirements such as the 4 proposed replacement of approximately 2.2 million meters over the next 5 years.
-5 As required under GAAP, the annual depreciation rate for existing meters would need 6 A. 7 to dramatically increase to reflect the significantly shorter estimated remaining life of the existing meters, resulting in a corresponding substantial increase in the depreciation expense 8 9 to fully amortize the balance of the cost of the meters over their shorter remaining life.
-As of June 30, 2018, the gross plant value of the electric meters to be replaced under this program 10 was approximately \$235 million, and the accumulated depreciation was \$16 million, making 11 12 the net plant value \$219 million.
-These were prudently incurred costs and the assets are used and useful, but are being proposed to be replaced on an accelerated basis by assets that can 13 provide superior service and provide more value to customers.
-The estimated depreciation 14 expense would increase to approximately \$44 million per year over the 5 years of the 15 Program for a total of \$219 million required to fully depreciate the existing meter assets.
-The 16 Company seeks to defer the incremental depreciation expense not currently recovered in 17 rates.
-Without specific regulatory treatment, this will result in a significant adverse financial 18 19 impact to the Company.
+1 0.
+Please explain the accounting impact for atypical mass retirements such as the proposed replacement of approximately 2.2 million meters over the next 5 years.
+2 As required under GAAP, the annual depreciation rate for existing meters would need 3 A. to dramatically increase to reflect the significantly shorter estimated remaining life of the 4 existing meters, resulting in a corresponding substantial increase in the depreciation expense 5 to fully amortize the balance of the cost of the meters over their shorter remaining life.
+As of 6 7 December 31, 2019, the gross plant value of the electric meters to be replaced under this program was approximately \$251 million, and the accumulated depreciation was \$35 million, 8 making the net plant value \$216 million.
+These were prudently incurred costs and the assets 9 10 are used and useful, but are being proposed to be replaced on an accelerated basis by assets that can provide superior service and provide more value to customers.
+The estimated 11 depreciation expense would increase to approximately \$43 million per year over the 5 years of 12 the Program for a total of \$216 million required to fully depreciate the existing meter assets.
+13 The Company seeks to defer the incremental depreciation expense not currently recovered in 14 rates.
+Without specific regulatory treatment, this will result in a significant adverse financial 15 impact to the Company.
+16 interest on the regulatory asset balance.
+Also, in subsequent base rate cases, the retired meters will not be part of rate base and the Company will no longer seek a return on them.
+We seek approval from the BPU to undertake this accounting treatment.

-Q.

-How does the Company propose to recover the remaining undepreciated book value of the existing meters that will be retired with the deployment of the advanced meters?
+Q. How does the Company propose to recover the remaining undepreciated book value of the existing meters that will be retired with the deployment of the advanced meters?